kant/watson-training-from-on-prem-data/README.md

 ```

 > Your workstation may have more than one IP, but any of them will likely work
-  for the purposes of this code pattern.
+  for the purposes of this code pattern, because Docker will bind to all
+  network interfaces.

+> It's worth mentioning that `loopback` addresses (e.g. `127.0.0.1`) will not
+  work here, because IBM Cloud services consuming the secure gateway cannot
+  distinguish between their own `loopback` interfaces and one on the other end
+  of a secure gateway.

 For the purposes of this code pattern, we'll assume that your LAN IP is
 `192.168.1.100`.